pylaharsha/Sentiment_Analysis/README.md

 Amazon reviews.
 (2021, May 15).
 Kaggle. https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews?select=train.csv

-## Models Used

-1. **Naive Bayes**
-2. **Logistic Regression**

-## Results

-- **Naive Bayes Accuracy**: 0.83
-- **Logistic Regression Accuracy**: 0.85
+## Model Selection and Training

+**Naive Bayes**: A probabilistic classifier based on Bayes' theorem, suitable for text classification tasks.
+**Logistic Regression**: A linear model for binary classification that predicts the probability of a binary response.

-## Detailed Explanation
+## Model Evaluation

+1. Evaluating the performance of each model using metrics such as accuracy, precision, recall, and F1-score.
+2. Comparing the results of different models to determine the best-performing model for this task.

 ## Data Preprocessing

 1. Handling missing values by dropping rows with null reviews or sentiments.
-2. Tokenizing and padding the text data for model input.
+2. Tokenizing and padding the text data to convert it into numerical format suitable for machine learning models.

-## Models
+## Results

-**Naive Bayes**
-Used for initial experiments.
+The performance of the models is as follows:

-Achieved an accuracy of 0.83.
+**Naive Bayes**: Achieved an accuracy of 0.83 on the test dataset.

-**Logistic Regression**
-Applied with feature scaling and optimization.
-Achieved an accuracy of 0.85.
+**Logistic Regression**: Achieved an accuracy of 0.85 on the test dataset.

-## Model Evaluation
+## Conclusion

-Both models were evaluated using accuracy and classification reports.
-Logistic Regression outperformed Naive Bayes in terms of accuracy.
+The Logistic Regression model outperformed the Naive Bayes model in terms of accuracy.
+This indicates that Logistic Regression is more effective for this particular sentiment analysis task on Amazon reviews.
+Future work includes experimenting with more advanced models like LSTM and Transformers, fine-tuning hyperparameters, and utilizing a larger dataset for more comprehensive training.

 ## Future Work
 1. Experiment with more advanced models like LSTM and Transformers.